 You are eligible to receive assistance under the Tuition Assistance Plan if:

-- you have been appointed to work at MIT for at least one year (12 months)
+- you have been appointed to work at MIT for at least nine months

-- you work at least 50% of the normal full-time work schedule in your department, laboratory, or center
+- you are scheduled to work at least 50% of the normal full-time work schedule in your department, laboratory, or center

 - you are paid by MIT